Mervesenaa/Custom-List-View/README.md

 # Custom-List-View

-It is possible to get a custom List view in SwiftUI that looks like the one below!
+It is possible to get a custom List view in SwiftUI that looks like the one below!!

 Examine the codes.